maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 ~/alpha $ git add data
 ```

 The user adds the file to Git.
 This creates a blob file that contains the content of `data/number.txt`.
-And it adds another index entry that maps the `data/number.txt` file to a hash of its contents.
+And it adds another index entry that maps the `data/number.txt` file to a hash of its content.

 ```
 data/letter.txt 5e40c0877058c504203932e5136051cf3cd3519b